NorthernWidget/DS3231/Documentation/Time-Set.md

 // Illustrate passing the seconds value in a variable byte theSecond = 42; // 42 seconds
 myRTC.setSecond(theSecond); // uploads 42 to register 0x00
-// side-effect also clears bit 7 of register 0x0F
+// side-effect: also clears bit 7 of register 0x0F
 ```

 Note: the oscillator stop flag is an informational data item indicating that the DS3231's oscillator stopped at some point in the past.
 The flag does not affect the operation of the DS3231 hardware.
 Clearing the flag makes good housekeeping sense when setting the time.